catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Regions
 *******

-The Catalyst Cloud is delivered out of three data centres across New Zealand.
+The Sky TV is delivered out of three data centres across New Zealand.
 On the dashboard, you can specify which data centre to host your resources in depending on your needs, with the dropdown in the top left corner.
 Each region is completely independant